 Medicare Part B Late Enrollment Penalty

 If you failed to sign up for Medicare when you were first eligible, and you didn’t have any creditable coverage, you are subject to the Medicare Part B late enrollment penalty.
-This penalty is equal to 10% per year for every year (12 full months) that you waited to enroll.
-This penalty gets applied against the standard Part B premium, which is 2021 will be $148.50.
+The late enrollment penalty (also called the “LEP” or “penalty”) is an amount that may be added to a person’s monthly premium for Medicare drug coverage

 If you enrolled late because you’ve had employer group health coverage from a company with 20 or more employees, you will not be subject to the Medicare Part B late enrollment penalty.
 When you leave that coverage, you have 8 months to sign up for Part B. This is called your Special Enrollment Period for Medicare.